 This doesn’t mean you can extract all the remaining caffeine in the second brew.
 The law of diminishing returns applies here; you’d get progressively smaller increases in output.
 So, you can expect less and less caffeine in each subsequent brew.
 If you’re relying on the second brew for that instant caffeine jolt, skip this altogether.

-Reusing Coffee Grounds for Second Cold Brew Batch
+Reusing Coffee Grounds for Cold Brew

 Cold brew is probably the best method for second brewing your coffee grounds.
 The first brew will have a more pronounced flavor and aroma, but the second will also be decent tasting.
 Just be careful not to use very old coffee grounds or you’ll risk catching a food-borne illness.